getify/You-Dont-Know-JS/async & performance/ch3.md

 In the second snippet, `bar(..)` only gets called if `foo(..)` succeeds, and otherwise `oopsBar(..)` gets called.
 Ditto for `baz(..)`.

 Neither approach is *correct* per se.
-There will be cases where one is more preferable than the other.
+There will be cases where one is preferred over the other.

 In either case, the promise `p` that comes back from `foo(..)` is used to control, via "event notifications", what happens next.